 How Do You Pay the FUTA Tax?

-If you find that you need to pay the FUTA tax, you will need to fill out Form 940.
+If you find that you need to pay the FUTA tax rate, you will need to fill out Form 940.
 The form asks for information about wages that you paid and the wages that you don’t have to pay the tax on.
 You only need to make a payment once the amount reaches $500, and you can pay the tax quarterly.

-If you have to pay $300 each quarter, you would roll over from the first quarter to the second quarter.
+If you have to pay $300 each quarter, you will roll over from the first quarter to the second quarter.
 The second quarter would exceed the $500 threshold, so you would need to pay the tax then.